gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 said.
 He drew something from inside his *deel* and threw it against the floor.
 It tinkled like breaking glass and started to glow.

 "Hoy," Erileine breathed.
-The room was enormousthe Captain's House would fit into it with room left over for a sizeable garden.
+The room was enormous–the Captain's House would fit into it with room left over for a sizeable garden.
 The only break in the polished walls was a square opening opposite them, identical to the one they had just come through.